336 books about Aesthetics and 62

 In chapters on Proletkult, RAPP, LEF, and Pereval, Dobrenko reexamines the theories generated by these major Marxist literary groupings of the early Soviet Union.
 He shows how each approached the problems of literature's response to the presumed social mandate of the young communist society, and how Socialist Realism emerged as a conglomerate of these earlier, revolutionary theories.
 With extensive and detailed reference to supporting testimony and documents, Dobrenko clearly demonstrates how Socialist Realism was created from within the revolutionary culture, and how this culture and its disciples fully participated in this creative process.
 His work represents a major breakthrough in our current understanding of the complex sources that contributed to early Soviet culture.

-The aesthetics of Chaosmos: the Middle Ages of James Joyce
+The Middle Ages of James Joyce

 Umberto Eco